floooh/kc85.zig/IMPLEMENTATION.md

-Ok, one positive surprise was that the CPU emulator seems to be quite a bit faster than my C emulator, even though it *should* be slower because the Zig emulator uses a 'hand crafted' algorithmic decoder while the C emulator uses a code-generated switch-case decoder which should be faster.
+Ok, one positive surprise was that the CPU emulator seems to be quite a bit faster than my C emulator, even though it *should* be slower because the Zig emulator uses a 'hand crafted' algorithmic instruction decoder while the C emulator uses a code-generated switch-case instruction decoder which should be faster.
 I haven't explored the exact reason for this performance difference yet, and for the entire KC85 emulator the CPU performance doesn't matter much and is lost in the noise, overall performance is pretty much identical with the C emulator.

 Another nice experience was that Zig is 'transparent'.
 If you think that something probably works in a specific way, then it's very likely that